MikeyG677/CS445DavidOwsleyMuesumProject/README.md

+# Short Group Project for CS445 Spring 2019
+Group members consist of Jaden Drury and Chris Wilson.

+Our main implementation goal is to allow a user to select "tags" or "filters" when searching in the DOMA database.
+This will allow them to search categorically, narrowing search results with something broader instead of specifically name only.

+(Original Description Below)

 # Na&iuml;ve Search: A Software Architecture Demo for CS445 Spring 2019

 This repository contains code for a running example in